 What is a dislocation?

-A dislocation happens when extreme force is put on a joint, allowing the ends of two connected bones to separate.
+A dislocation happens when extreme force is put on a joint.
+This lets the ends of two connected bones to separate.
 Stress on joint ligaments can lead to dislocation of the joint.
+The shoulder is the most common major joint to dislocate.

-A rehabilitation program for sports injuries is designed to meet your specific needs, depending on the type and severity of the injury.
+A rehab (rehabilitation) program for sports injuries is designed to meet your specific needs, depending on the type and severity of the injury.
 Active involvement of you and your family is vital to the success of the program.

-The goal of rehab after a sports injury is to help you return to the highest level of function possible, while improving your overall quality of life--physically, emotionally, and socially.
+The goal of rehab after a sports injury is to help you return to the highest level of function possible, while improving your overall quality of life.

-To help reach these goals, sports injury rehab programs may include the following:
+To help reach these goals, sports injury rehab programs may include:

 Physical or occupational therapy